 As our good friends at WARN are notorious for saying, “Wherever you go, go prepared.”
-Those words ring true in four wheeling mischief, overland journeys, powersports adventure, and outdoorsmen shenanigans like hunting, fishing, and boating.
+Those words ring true in four wheeling mischief, overland journeys, powersports adventure, and outdoorsmen shenanigans such as hunting, fishing, and boating.
 And guess what?
-Companies like Dick Cepek, Weego, and Odyssey Battery are gauging consumer impressions to their premium brands in crossover markets.
+Companies like Dick Cepek, Weego, and Odyssey Battery are gauging consumer impressions of their premium brands in crossover markets.

 According to a joint 2016 Special Report with Outdoor Foundation & Recreational Boating and Fishing Foundation, the top outdoor activities for those 25 years and older are:

 - Running, jogging, and trail running—31.6 million participants

 - Fishing (fresh, salt, and fly)—30.9 million participants

 - Bicycling (road, mountain, and BMX)—26.1 million participants

 - Camping (car, backpacking, backyard, and RV)—25 million participants